datalad-handbook/book/docs/basics/101-121-sharelocal2.rst

 dataset on the same file system but a different place by installing it from a path.

-You have observed that in order to install subdatasets right away to obtain their file content availability meta data to explore the file hierarchy within the subdatasets the ``-r``/``recursive`` option needs to be given to ``datalad install``.
+You have observed that the ``-r``/``--recursive`` option needs to be given to ``datalad install`` in order to install subdatasets right away.
+Only then is the subdatasets file content availability meta data to explore the file hierarchy available within the subdataset right from the start.
+Alternatively, a subsequent ``datalad install`` in the subdataset or with a path to the subdataset takes care of the missing installation.

 And you have mesmerized your room mate by showing him how :term:`Git-annex` retrieved large file contents from the original dataset.

 Let's now see the ``git annex whereis`` command in more detail.